KwanLab/Autometa/README.md

 cd -
 ```

+#### Adding Autometa commands into your environment variable `$PATH`

-You can also add the `Autometa/pipeline` directory to your `$PATH` environmental
+You can add the `Autometa/pipeline` directory to your `$PATH` environment
+variable for easy access to the autometa pipeline's suite of commands.
-variable so you will not have to specify the entire path to the autometa scripts.
+After doing this, you will not have to specify the entire path to the autometa scripts.

-**Note: You should supply the full path to the pipeline directory**
+**Note: You should supply the full path to the pipeline directory when updating your `$PATH`**

 ```bash
 # NOTE: The next line assumes your current working directory is in the Autometa directory
 export PATH="$PWD/pipeline":$PATH
 ```

-Example if you have installed Autometa into your home directory
+#### Example if you have installed Autometa into your home directory

 ```bash
 export PATH="$HOME/Autometa/pipeline":$PATH
 ```

-Examples running autometa with and without the `pipeline` directory in your `$PATH` variable
+#### Examples running autometa with and without the `pipeline` directory in your `$PATH` variable

 ```bash
 # Without $PATH